tams2429/GA-Project-1/README.md

 ## Plan

 ### Grid
--25x25 grid,
+* 29x29 grid,
--Generate grid by creating and comparing against an array of numbers, each number will be unique and correspond to the following objects:
+* Generate grid by creating and comparing against an array of numbers, each number will be unique and correspond to the following objects:
-  -0 = food,
+  * 0 = food,
-  -1 = barrier,
+  * 1 = barrier,
-  -2 = flashing food,
+  * 2 = flashing food,
-  -3 = ghost lair
+  * 3 = ghost lair